 - Comparison of net lift modeling approaches, including regression- and non-regression-based methods, and the Generalized Naive Bayes Classifier

 Access to working code and real examples.
-In order to illustrate net lift modeling in action and provide options for “take-home” usage, the instructor will provide 1) example datasets and 2) examples of code implementing incremental lift modeling methods, including the following SAS macros: INCREMENTAL, INFORMATION, GNBCREG, NWOE (net weight of evidence), and NIV (net information value).
+In order to illustrate net lift modeling in action and provide options for “take-home” usage, the instructor will provide 1) example datasets and 2) examples of R code implementing incremental lift modeling methods.

 While very advanced attendees may optionally bring their own laptop and software to try out net lift modeling during the workshop, this concentrate topics course does not include enough time for guided hands-on instruction; it is not designed or intended as a “hands-on” training program.